Risi Competizione: Racing history

 In 2016, Risi used the new Ferrari 488 GTE in the WeatherTech SportsCar Championship with a driver lineup of Giancarlo Fisichella and Toni Vilander, scoring a class win in the season finale at Petit Le Mans and finishing 5th in the championship standings.
 Risi once again entered the famous 24 Hours of Le Mans race where they were joined by Matteo Malucelli.
 The team finished second in their class.

 Risi started the 2017 season in the IMSA WeatherTech SportsCar Championship with the same drivers and the same car.
 They repeated their Le Mans entry but failed to finish after being hit by a competitor from another class.
 After the 24 Hours of Le Mans, they temporarily withdrew from the IMSA series.

 In 2018 Risi competed at the 24 Hours of Daytona, 12 Hours of Sebring and Petit Le Mans with Ferrari factory drivers without scoring a podium.
 They finish in P3 at the 24 Hours of Le Mans in GTE Am class in a Weathertech sponsored car driven by Jeroen Bleekemolen, Ben Keating and Luca Stolz.

 In 2019 Risi made only 3 races, scoring a GTLM class win at MOTUL Petit Le Mans with the Le Mans-winning crew Alessandro Pier Guidi, James Calado and Daniel Serra, and a runner-up finish at the 24 Hours of Daytona with the same drivers and Davide Rigon.
-They raced also the 24 Hours of Le Mans.
+They raced also the 24 Hours of Le Mans with Oliver Jarvis, Jules Gounon and Pipo Derani.

 In 2020 Risi contest the 24 Hours of Daytona and 24 Hours of Le Mans.
-The team announce the participation at the 12 Hours of Sebring in March, but after the race re-schedule in November due to Covid-19 pandemic the team doesn't enter the race.
+The team announce the participation at the 12 Hours of Sebring in March, but after the race reschedule in November due to COVID-19 pandemic the team doesn't enter the race.

-In 2021 the team will contest the 24 Hours of Daytona with Ferrari factory drivers Alessandro Pier Guidi, Davide Rigon and James Calado joined by Jules Gounon.
+In 2021 the team competed the 24 Hours of Daytona with Ferrari factory drivers Alessandro Pier Guidi, Daide Rigon and James Calado joined by Jules Gounon.

+With the introduction of the GTD Pro class replacing GTLM, Risi Competizione increased the IMSA commitment to the full Michelin Endurance Cup schedule, winning the 2022 endurance cup teams and drivers title with Davide Rigon and Daniel Serra with a Ferrari 488 GT3.
+The squad also lost Petit Le Mans GTD Pro class victory over drive time violation.

+In 2023 the team gave the race debut to the Ferrari 296 GT3 at the 24 Hours of Daytona, and scored two GTD Pro class podium at the 6 Hours of Watkins Glen and Petit Le Mans.

+On 28th January 2024, Risi Competizione won the 24 Hours of Daytona for the first time in team's history with a Ferrari 296 GT3 in the GTD Pro class driven by Ferrari factory drivers James Calado, Alessandro Pier Guidi, Davide Rigon and Daniel Serra.